mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: Patients can submit measurements via API

-:white_large_square: Patients can view historical measurements via API
+:heavy_check_mark: Patients can view historical measurements via API

 :white_large_square: Clinicians can see a table of all patients with their latest measurements